 The State Budget Law for 2024 determined the end of the NHR regime from 1st January 2024.
 However, certain individuals can still apply up until 31st March 2025, and the scheme is being replaced by the Tax Incentive for Scientific Research and Innovation, which has now been implemented.
 To learn more, please refer to Is The Portugal NHR Ending?

-Portugal is an attractive destination for retirees, and the ability to retire in the country is generally open to individuals from various backgrounds.
+Portugal is an attractive destination for retirees, and the country generally allows individuals from various backgrounds to retire.

-If you’re a citizen of the European Union, you have the freedom to live in Portugal without needing a specific visa.
-For non-EU citizens, however, exploring Portugal’s retirement visas (such as the D7 and the Golden Visa) is essential
+If you’re a citizen of the European Union, you can live in Portugal without needing a specific visa.
+However, exploring Portugal’s retirement visas (such as the D7 or investment visa) is essential for non-EU citizens.

 Retiring in Portugal as a US citizen

-Retiring in Portugal as a US citizen is an attractive option due to the country’s affordability compared to the United States, safety, and political stability.
 Portugal’s lower cost of living allows retirees to maintain a comfortable lifestyle, and the country consistently ranks high in global safety indexes.
-Portugal also ranked first in a study released by International Living in January 2023 as the best country for Americans to retire.
+Another study released by International Living in January 2023 voted Portugal as the best country for Americans to retire.

 US citizens can stay in Portugal for up to 90 days within 180 days without a visa.
-Retirees typically apply for a residence visa for longer stays, which may require proof of income, health insurance, and a criminal record check.
-The Non-Habitual Resident (NHR) tax regime in Portugal provides potential tax benefits for retirees.
-Under this tax scheme, US citizens are taxed at a flat rate of 20 percent for Portuguese-sourced income and ten percent for foreign-sourced income, which encompasses foreign retirement and social security payments.
+Retirees typically apply for a residence visa for longer stays, which may require proof of income, medical insurance, and a criminal record check.

 USA nationals are entitled to free healthcare only when obtaining permanent residency in Portugal.
 However, after relocating to the country and settling in, they can obtain Portuguese private health insurance, which is considerably cheaper than its US counterpart.